 Short term rentals must be licensed in the District of Sechelt.
 Please review the Short Term Rental Schedule to Business License Bylaw No. 520, 2012 (See Schedule B) and Short Term Residential License Form if you are interested in starting up a new short term rental.
 To apply for a licence, the completed application form, the licence fee and the security deposit must be delivered to the District Office.
 We can be reached at 604-885-1986 for any questions.

 Please note that keeping your business license in good standing means following all provincial and federal statutes, including current Public Health Orders.
 To report a violation of a public health order, please call Vancouver Coastal Health at 1-888-268-4319 or the RCMP non-emergency line at 604-885-2266.
 For emergencies call 9-1-1.
-Fines and penalties will be issued for any violations.

 The District of Sechelt maintains bylaws on such issues as noise, unsightly premises, pesticides and dog licensing and control.
 The bylaw enforcement officers work to achieve compliance to the bylaws of Sechelt by its citizens and visitors.